aleferri/65HE06/README.md

 | Predicated Mov Immediate| 11110aaas | cccnrrr |
 | Predicated Add Immediate| 11111aaas | cccnrrr |

-1. R(3) is source register, flow is A, R -> A
+1. R(3) is source register, flow is: OP(A, R) -> A
-2. W(1) is width 0 is word, 1 is byte
+2. W(1) is width, if 0 the size is word, if 1 the size is byte
-3. C(3) is the condition bit to test in the Status Flags register
+3. C(3) is the index of the first 8 bit of Status Flags
-4. N(1) is the predicated value of the bit
+4. N(1) is the predicated value of the selected bit
 5. J(2) is the index register for indexed and reindexed modes
 6. Y(2) is the post-index register for the reindexed mode